banwarp/benton_epi/covid19/03covid19Vignettes.md

 To represent more mixing, you can decrease the number of nodes and/or increase the rate of transfers.
 To change the user defined parameters, just define them in the function call.
 ```
 r2 <- covidWrapper(simID="moreMixing",
-             N = 5,
+             N = 5, # instead of N = 500
              inGroupTransferRate=1/3)
 ```
 ###### Output: Plot of daily active infections:
 ![trajPlotImoreMixing](images/plotmoreMixingI.png)

 #### Vignette 3: Shocks to the system
 The theorectical nature of the SEIR model does not allow for shocks to the system, like super-spreader events.
-The script can model super-spread events or mass entry events to exogeneously force these shocks to the system.
+But the script can model super-spread events or mass entry events to exogeneously force these shocks to the system.
 ```
 r3 <- covidWrapper(simID="Shocks",
                    superInfections = c(100,50),              # Number of infections caused by the super spreader